 The reasons for this are complex, but one element that’s at play is a particular manifestation of the good girl archetype; Daddy’s little girl.

-In the late 20th century, Dads in the West started to believe their daughters should have the same opportunities as their sons.
+In the late 20th century, some Dads in the Western world started to believe their daughters should have the same opportunities as their sons.
 They told their daughters, ‘You can do anything you want.
 You can be anything you want.’
-Mums often said the same thing – wanting more opportunities for their daughters then they’d had themselves – but it was Dad who was out there, in the workforce, modelling the type of life that was possible for his daughter.
+Mums often said the same thing – wanting more opportunities for their daughters than they’d had themselves – but it was Dad who was out there, in the workforce, modelling the type of life that was possible for his daughter.

 In speaking those words of encouragement and possibility, thousands if not millions of Daddy’s little girls were created.
 They did well at school.
 They went to university.
 They got good jobs that would make their Dads proud.